crbazevedo/gpt_vision_tutorial/README.md

 ### 6. Compile Results

-Aggregate the extracted metadata into a final JSON structure.
+**Goal:** Aggregate the extracted metadata and tables into a final JSON structure.

+**Concept:**

+	1. Gather the extracted metadata and tables.
+	2. Combine them into a structured JSON format for easy retrieval and further processing.

+ **Code:**

 ```python
 def coalesce(*values):